lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

     how they interact.

 * **Dataset**
-   In lightly, datasets are accessed through the :py:class:`lightly.data.dataset.LightlyDataset`.
+   In lightly, datasets are accessed through :py:class:`lightly.data.dataset.LightlyDataset`.
    You can create a `LightlyDataset` from a folder of images, videos, or simply from a torchvision dataset.
-You can learn more about this here: :ref:`input-structure-label`.
+You can learn more about this here:

+   * :ref:`input-structure-label`

 * **Collate Function**
    The collate function is the place where lightly applies augmentations which are crucial for self-supervised learning.
 You can use our pre-defined augmentations or write your own